MiloMindbender/LiveLinkPlugins/README.md

 This plugin brings Bliss tracking data into Unreal's LiveLink system.
 To use it you need a Bliss tracker from [Rassi Engineering LTD](https://www.retracker.co/)

 I am not an employee of Bliss/Rassi Engineering LTD.  I developed this Plugin to learn LiveLink which is a mystery to many people because Epic/Unreal has almost no documentation on it.
 These plugins come with no warrantees or guarantees expressed or implied.
 You should try them and decide for yourself if they work well enough for your purposes.
-Please report ANY problems to the github issues page [here](https://github.com/MiloMindbender/LiveLinkPlugins/issues}
+Please report ANY problems to the github issues page [here](https://github.com/MiloMindbender/LiveLinkPlugins/issues)

-The full source code is available for free to anyone who wants to use it for any purpose, more info on that[here](README_Full_Install.md)
+The full source code is available for free to anyone who wants to use it for any purpose, more info on that [here](README_Full_Install.md)

 # Quick Install (DO NOT use the green CODE button)